habedi/omni-lpr/docs/README.md

 ### Concurrency and Worker Configuration

-Omni-LPR uses Gunicorn to manage multiple worker processes, allowing it to handle many REST API requests in parallel.
+Omni-LPR uses Gunicorn to manage multiple worker processes, allowing it to handle many concurrent REST API requests.
 By default, the official Docker images are configured to run with 4 worker processes.

-#### Important Considerations for the MCP Interface

-The MCP is a stateful protocol.
-This means it relies on a persistent connection and session data stored in the server's memory.
+### Concurrency and Worker Configuration

+Omni-LPR can be run in two ways: directly via the `omni-lpr` command, or using the official Docker images.
+The way you run it affects how it handles concurrent requests and how you should configure it, especially for the stateful MCP interface.

+#### Running with Docker (Gunicorn)

+The Docker images use Gunicorn as a process manager to run multiple Uvicorn workers.
+This setup is ideal for production as it allows the server to handle many REST API requests in parallel.

+- **Default Behavior**: By default, the Docker images start with 4 worker processes.
+- **The MCP Problem**: The MCP is stateful.
+With multiple workers, Gunicorn may route requests for the same session to different processes, causing errors.
-- **Using MCP**: If you intend to use the MCP interface, you must run the server with only one worker process.
-If more than one worker is used, the server will load-balance requests across different processes, causing the session to be lost and leading to erratic behavior or errors.
+- **Solution**: If you plan to use the MCP interface, you must configure the Docker container to run with only one worker.
+You can do this by setting the `GUNICORN_WORKERS` environment variable.

-- **Using only the REST API**: If you are only using the stateless REST API, you can set the number of workers to a higher value (for example, `4` or more) to maximize performance and handle more concurrent requests.

-#### Configuring the Number of Workers in Docker

-You can control the number of workers by setting the `GUNICORN_WORKERS` environment variable when you run the Docker container.

-**Example: Running with a single worker for MCP compatibility**
+**Example: Running Docker with a single worker for MCP compatibility**

 ```sh
 docker run --rm -it --gpus all -p 8000:8000 \